 Through meaningful classes and effective workshops, teachers empower students by giving them the tools and confidence they need to succeed academically.

 Chang Learning was established in 2004 by a group of young professionals with a mission to help children in the community thrive academically.
 Through word of mouth, more and more students became aware of this neighborhood program.
 After thirteen years serving the community, Chang Learning has expanded its facility and services in order to educate students ranging from kindergarten to high school.
 Our services range from helping young students gain entry into a gifted kindergarten program, to helping young adults obtain admission to great colleges.
 Our programs are meticulously designed by graduates of Teachers College, Columbia University.

 Chang Learning is committed to helping every student thrive academically by engaging them in effective ways of learning.
 We want to expose our students to compelling instructions that will further stimulate their cognitive development and help them become innovative thinkers.
 Our faculty and staff are experts in the areas of student development, assessment and evaluation, literacy intervention, curriculum design, and student engagement.
 We ensure every minute we spend with your child is done efficiently.

 Co-founder and DirectorRead My Bio

 Leona Chang graduated from Teachers College, Columbia University with a Master of Arts in Education.
 As a certified teacher and member of Psi Chi National Honor Society of Psychology, Ms. Chang continues to be a great influence to her students.
 In 2005, she was a counselor to high school students at the Jewish Board for Family and Children’s Services to guide parents and students.
-In 2006, Ms. Chang became a Learning Leader in 2006 and helped students at P.S.
+In 2006, Ms. Chang became a Learning Leader and helped students at P.S.
 200. Ms. Chang taught at P.S.
 29 and P.S.
 199.

 Co-founder and DirectorRead My Bio